FCOO/fcoo-parameter-unit/README.md

     },

 ### `cf_sn_unit.json`
 List of all units used in FCOOs web-application.

 #### Format
     {UNIT_ID:UNIT}
     UNIT = {
         name     : STRING or {da: STRING, en: STRING}.
-The name of the unit decimals : NUMBER.
+The name of the unit alias    : STRING.
+Alias id's for the unit.
+E.q. "km/h km/t" for "km h-1" decimals : NUMBER.
 Default decimals.
 Default 0 SI_unit  : UNIT_ID.
 Ref to the units SI-unit.
         SI_factor: FLOAT/STRING.
 Convertion between the unit and the SI-unit.
 SI-unit = SI_factor*unit + SI_offset